Ideas for Teaching Life Skills to Kids

 Housekeeping tasks – There are household tasks that students should learn how to do from an early age.
 You can make it fun by creating chore charts for either allowance or a fun reward.
 Depending on your child’s age and abilities, tasks can include taking out the trash, replacing the garbage bag, sweeping or vacuuming small rooms, washing dishes/loading the dishwasher, or helping dry plates and utensils then putting them back in their place.

-Cooking / baking – Most children love to help in the kitchen.
-Get your younger student involved by having them help you measure and prep meals (and practice some math skills at the same time).
+Cooking / baking – Get your younger student involved by having them help you measure and prep meals (and practice some math skills at the same time).
 Once they get into their late elementary years, you can teach them how to make simple things like scrambled eggs, pancakes, salads, etc.

 Life Skills for Middle School